jvujnovic/AetherLife/legal/privacy_policy.md

 > Nota: Este documento está atualmente disponível apenas em inglês.
 Se precisar de assistência para entender este documento no seu idioma, entre em contato conosco em [aetherlife.lifecounter@gmail.com].

 ## 1. Information We Collect

 We do not collect, store, or share any personally identifiable information (PII) from users.

-However, the App may collect anonymous technical data such as:
+However, the App may collect anonymous technical and behavioral data such as:
 - Crash reports
 - App performance analytics
 - Device type, OS version, general usage patterns

-This information is collected solely to improve the performance and stability of the App.
+- Advertising ID (used for ad personalization or frequency capping)

+We also collect anonymous usage data through Firebase Analytics, including:
+- Screen views (e.g., GameScreen, SettingsScreen, CardSearchScreen)
+- Feature usage (e.g., New Game started, Dice used)
+- User interaction events (e.g., open full-screen, create playmat)

 ## 2. Third-Party Services

-The App connects to external third-party services to enhance your experience:
+The App uses the following third-party services to enhance functionality:

 - **Scryfall API**: We use the public [Scryfall API](https://scryfall.com/docs/api) to allow users to search and display Magic: The Gathering card information.
 No personal data is sent to Scryfall.

-- **Crash Reporting and Analytics**: Anonymous technical info only.
+- **Google AdMob**: The App displays banner ads using Google AdMob.
+AdMob may collect non-personal data, including the device’s advertising ID (GAID or IDFA), for the purpose of serving personalized or contextual ads.
+You can opt out of personalized ads via your device's ad settings.

+- **Firebase Analytics**: We use Firebase Analytics to understand how users interact with the App.
+All data collected is aggregated and anonymous.
+It helps us improve app performance and usability.

 ## 3. MTG Content

-This app uses Magic The Gathering content under [Wizards of the Coast’s Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
+This app uses Magic: The Gathering content under [Wizards of the Coast’s Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
 This app is not affiliated with, endorsed by, sponsored by, or specifically approved by Wizards of the Coast.

 ## 4. How We Use Collected Information

 Anonymous data collected is used solely to:
-- Improve app performance
+- Improve app performance and reliability
-- Fix bugs
+- Fix bugs and understand crashes
-- Enhance user experience
+- Enhance user experience and feature quality

+### Sample events tracked:
+- Screen visits (e.g., CardDetailsScreen, GameHistoryScreen)
+- New game creation (e.g., Commander format, player count)
+- UI interactions (e.g., open full-screen, open dice roller)
+- Playmat customization options (e.g., use of gradients, image overlays)

+## 5. Ad Preferences

+You can control ad personalization via your device settings:
+- **Android**: Settings > Google > Ads > Opt out of Ads Personalization
+- **iOS**: Settings > Privacy > Apple Advertising > Turn off Personalized Ads

-## 5. User Rights and Data Deletion
+## 6. User Rights and Data Deletion

-Since we do not collect personal information, there is no personal data to access, modify, or delete.
+Since we do not collect or store personal information, there is no personal data to access, modify, or delete.
-For any concerns, contact us at [aetherlife.lifecounter@gmail.com].
+If you have any questions, contact us at [aetherlife.lifecounter@gmail.com].

-## 6. Changes to This Privacy Policy
+## 7. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Changes will be posted on this page.
+Changes will be posted on this page and reflected with a new "Last updated" date.

 ---

 By using AetherLife, you agree to this Privacy Policy.